apache/pulsar-site/docs/security-tls-authentication.md

 [Command-line tools](reference-cli-tools.md) like [`pulsar-admin`](https://pulsar.apache.org/reference/), [`pulsar-perf`](https://pulsar.apache.org/reference/), and [`pulsar-client`](https://pulsar.apache.org/reference/) use the `conf/client.conf` config file in a Pulsar installation.

-To use mTLS authentication with the CLI tools of Pulsar, you need to add the following parameters to the `conf/client.conf` file, alongside [the configuration to enable TLS encryption](security-tls-transport.md#configure-tls-encryption-in-cli-tools):
+To use mTLS authentication with the CLI tools of Pulsar, you need to add the following parameters to the `conf/client.conf` file, alongside [the configurations to enable mTLS encryption](security-tls-transport.md#configure-mtls-encryption-in-cli-tools):

 ```properties
 authPlugin=org.apache.pulsar.client.impl.auth.AuthenticationTls